Roth Features

 What are Roth contributions?

 You may designate a percentage of your paycheck to be contributed to your 401(k) plan as a Roth contribution.
 Roth contributions are considered optional and are made on an after-tax basis.
-Roth accounts were designed to combine the benefits of saving in your tax-deferred 401(k) plan with the advantage of avoiding taxes on your money when you make withdrawals in retirement.
+Roth accounts were designed to combine the benefits of saving in your tax-deferred 401(k) plan with the advantage of avoiding federal taxes on your money when you make qualified withdrawals in retirement.

 How do Roth contributions work?

 Think of contributions to your 401(k) plan as having three separate buckets: pre-tax, Roth, and after-tax.
-When you retire or leave your employer, your Roth contributions and any earnings on those contributions can be withdrawn tax free as long as:
+When you retire or leave your employer, your Roth contributions and any earnings on those contributions can be withdrawn federally tax free as long as:

-• It has been five tax years since your first Roth contribution.
+- It has been five tax years since your first Roth contribution.

-• You are at least 59½ years old.
+- You are at least 59½ years old.

 In the event of your death, beneficiaries may be able to receive distributions tax free if you had started making Roth contributions earlier than five tax years prior to the distribution.
-In the event of disability, your earnings can be withdrawn tax free if it has been 5 year since the first of the calendar year since your first Roth contribution.
+In the event of disability, any earnings can be withdrawn tax free if it has been 5 year since the first of the calendar year since your first Roth contribution.

 There are limits for Roth contributions.
 Roth contributions fall under the same IRS limits as pre-tax contributions to your plan.
 Each dollar of a Roth contribution reduces the amount that can be contributed pre-tax (and vice versa).

-• In 2024, the total combined IRS contribution limit for Roth and/or traditional pre-tax contributions is $23,000.
+- In 2026, the total combined IRS contribution limit for Roth and/or traditional pre-tax contributions is $24,500.

-• If you are age 50 or older in the calendar year, you may make an additional “catch-up” contribution of $7,500 in 2024.
+- If you are age 50 or older in the calendar year, you may make an additional “catch-up” contribution of $8,000 in 2026.

 What are the similarities and differences between Roth contributions and traditional pre-tax contributions?